These delicious Carrot Muffins are flavourful, tender and moist. They make a great breakfast on the go or a nice light snack.

 These Carrot Muffins are an adaptation of a bread recipe which called for pumpkin purée.
 The idea came about from having too many baby carrots in my fridge and the need for me to do something with them before I would have to toss them into my compost bin.
 The mix of spices such as cinnamon and nutmeg used in the original pumpkin bread recipe is a classic one also used with most carrot cake and muffin recipes so it was a natural substitution.

 To make the muffins, I first needed to make carrot purée, so I took my carrots, steamed them until they were soft and then puréed them.
 Once the purée was cool, I proceeded to make the muffins and the end result was delicious!
-The carrot muffins were flavourful, tender and moist.
-They make a great breakfast on the go or a nice light snack.

 - 3/4 cup all-purpose flour